cscart/docs/en/user_guide/shipping_and_taxes/locations/states.rst

   .. note::

-      If you disable a state, users won't be able to select it in their profiles or at checkout.
+      If you disable a state, users won't be able to select it in their accounts or at checkout.